View All

 However, it can be computationally expensive, especially for large datasets, due to the potentially exponential growth of the number of candidate itemsets.
 Various optimization techniques, such as pruning strategies and efficient data structures, have been proposed to address this challenge.

-The knowledge of the data science algorithms explained above can prove immensely useful if you are just starting out in the field.
-Understanding the nitty-gritty can also come in handy while performing day-to-day data science functions.
+The knowledge of the algorithms for data science explained above can be immensely useful if you are just starting out in the field.
+Understanding the nitty-gritty of these algorithms can also help you perform day-to-day data science tasks more effectively, enabling better decision-making and problem-solving.

 If you are curious to learn about data science, check out IIIT-B & upGrad’s Executive PG Program in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.